olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 `docker build -t patient .`

 When the Patient Docker image is created, you can run the Microservice using the *docker-compose.yml* file present in this repository.
->To do this, please use the following commend line (in the *docker-compose.yml* directory) :
+>To do this, please use the following command line (in the *docker-compose.yml* directory) :
 `docker-compose up`

 This will :